Close Menu

 Financial readiness and stability

 Buying a home typically requires a substantial down payment, closing costs, and a stable income to qualify for a mortgage.
 Renters, by contrast, usually face lower upfront costs and less financial commitment.
-For those without significant savings or with uncertain income, renting may provide a safer and more manageable housing solution.
+For those without significant savings or with uncertain income, renting may offer a safer, more manageable housing option.

 Lifestyle and personal goals